juchain-network/chain-contract/docs/posa-whitepaper.md

 Block rewards are distributed in two parts:

 1. **Transaction Fee Distribution** (100%)
-   - All transaction fees are evenly distributed among all active validators
+   - All transaction fees are distributed to the block-producing validator
    - Jailed validators cannot receive transaction fees

 2. **Basic Reward Distribution** (Proportional Distribution)